-Animal Cruelty ResourcesIf you witness an animal being abused or neglected, act quickly
+Animal Cruelty ResourcesHow to get help if you witness an animal being abused or neglected

 If you witness an animal being abused or neglected, act quickly.

-Below are vital phone numbers and action guidelines.
-Scroll all the way down for the video PACC911: Fighting Back Against Animal Abuse.
-This free online program covers a symposium we hosted.
-It’s filled with vital information about the legalities and options available to you in these awful situations.
-The program takes you all the way through the steps you need to take for reporting, documenting and most importantly, getting a CONVICTION.
+This section houses vital phone numbers and action guidelines should you witness an animal being abused.
+Beneath it you’ll find a helpful video of a symposium we hosted, PACC911: Fighting Back Against Animal Abuse.
+This free online program is filled with vital information about the legalities and options available to you in these awful situations.
+The video takes you all the way through the steps you need to take for reporting, documenting and most importantly, getting a CONVICTION.

 “Hi!
 I’m Remington.
 This is what I looked like when I was only 18 months old.
 Please read about my rescue and see what I look like now with help from PACC911.
 Find me under the 2015 Critical Care Recipients.”

 Animal cruelty may be reported also to Silent Witness at 480.948.6377.
 Anyone with information about a felony animal abuse case ANYWHERE IN MARICOPA COUNTY can call Silent Witness at 480.WITNESS.
 If you witness an animal being beaten, attacked or harmed in any way, IMMEDIATELY CALL 911!

 Maricopa Co.
 Sheriff’s Office Animal Crimes Investigations Unit (M.A.S.H.)

 If it’s during the day or not an emergency, call 602-876-1212 so they can track the calls.
 If it’s after hours or an emergency, call 602-876-1011, which goes to their 911 operators.